 Winter Reporting Internship - Science and Health Care, The Wall Street Journal - NY

-The Wall Street Journal is seeking undergraduates, recent graduates or graduate students who intend to pursue a career in science journalism.
+The Wall Street Journal is seeking undergraduates, recent graduates or graduate students who intend a career in science or health journalism.

 This is a 10-week, full-time paid internship that would start in January or February.
 It cannot be completed while taking classes.
-The internship will be based in New York with WSJ's Health & Science bureau.
+The internship will be based in New York, with the Journal's Health & Science bureau.

-Click 'Apply' now.
-Include a cover letter, resume and up to six published samples of your work in your online application, which is due no later than midnight Eastern time Nov.
-15, 2017.
+Click 'Apply'.
+Include a cover letter, resume and up to six published samples of your work in your online application , which is due no later than midnight Eastern time Oct.
+31, 2018.
+Applications for this internship will be reviewed on a rolling basis.
 Only finalists will be contacted.

 The screening process puts heavy emphasis on clips and journalistic experience.
 A health or science background or familiarity with research would be a plus but not required.
 Most of those chosen have had prior internships in other large media organizations as well as experience on a campus newspaper or as a freelancer.